Simply-Lina/Cloud-Uploader-CLI/README.md

 - **AWS CLI**: Install the AWS Command Line Interface by following the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
 - **Bash Shell**: The tool is built using bash scripting, so make sure you have bash installed on your system.
+- **AWS S3 bucket created**
+        To create an AWS S3 bucket using the AWS CLI, you can use the `aws s3api create-bucket` command.
+Here's the basic syntax:

+        ```bash
+        aws s3api create-bucket --bucket BUCKET_NAME --region REGION
+        ```

+        Replace `BUCKET_NAME` with the name you want to give to your bucket and `REGION` with the AWS region where you want to create the bucket.
+Additionally, you can specify additional options such as ACLs, encryption, and tags.

+        Here's an example command to create an S3 bucket named `my-bucket` in the `us-east-1` region:

+        ```bash
+        aws s3api create-bucket --bucket my-bucket --region us-east-1
+        ```

+        Refer to the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html) for more options and detailed information on creating S3 buckets using the AWS CLI.

 ## Setup

 ### Download the tool as a package and add it to your path
 Save the script named as ``install-aws-cli-fileuploader.sh``, and make it executable using chmod +x ``install-aws-cli-fileuploader.sh``.
 Users can then run ./install-aws-cli-fileuploader to install the CloudUploader CLI.
 ### Manual Setup